Series / Fatal Attractions

 - One episode featured a woman who thought she had become immune to snake venom after one of her rattlesnakes had bitten her.
 The woman in question actually studied herpetolgy (the study of reptiles), so you'd think she'd know that many times venomous snakes inflict what are known as dry bites, or bites that don't contain venom.
 This would later be her downfall as she ended up dying after being bitten by her highly venomous Gabon viper.

 - As mentioned above, the woman who was mauled to death because she kept feeding the local bears.

 - Another episode had a woman actually go out of her tents to sleep under the stars in the African savannah, only to be mauled by a hyena.
 Same episode also had a drunk man keeping his door open and allowing the hyena access to his home.

-- One episode featured a man who said that he shared a "special bond" with a crocodile and even goes swimming with it.
-The two actually did spend 23 years together without incident, but the fact that the crocodile had suffered a bullet wound to the head and is brain-damaged (which might explain its unusually docile behavior), the man is still lucky the crocodile hasn't mauled him to death yet.
+- One episode featured a man who said that he shared a "special bond" with a crocodile and even went swimming with it.
+The two actually did spend 23 years together without incident, but the fact that the crocodile had suffered a bullet wound to the head (potentially brain damaging it) may have played a part in this.

 - One episode featured a woman who was nearly killed by her pet leopard after it bit her skull.
 She said in an interview that, if given the chance, she'd get another one for a pet.